 You can’t really customize the iPhone’s home screen like you can on an Android phone.
 You can, however, customize the app icons, and positions. iPhone’s home screen is very consistent with the app layout and styling.
-It has been like that since forever and I have three ways to customize home screen on iPhone without jailbreaking.
+It has been like that since forever and I have four ways to customize the home screen on iPhone without jailbreaking.

 Before we begin

 The following methods are based on a native feature in iOS called Add to Home Screen.
 It allows you to create a bookmark icon on the home screen.
-We’ll create transparent icons to customize the app layout because the larger screens on the iPhone XS and XS Max is just not meant for one hand usage.
+We’ll create transparent icons to customize the app layout because the larger screens on the iPhone XS and XS Max are just not meant for one-hand usage.
 With these bookmarks, you can arrange the icons to the bottom or create a custom layout.
 The only limitation is that these icons when accidentally tapped would launch the bookmark so keep that in mind.
 Let’s begin.

 Customize Home Screen on iPhone

 Siri Shortcuts helps you automates the most repetitive actions on your iPhone.
 We have covered some useful Siri Shortcuts in our previous article, and as it turns out, you can also use Siri Shortcut to add a bookmark to the Home Screen and create transparent icons.

 Though this method only works with solid colored backgrounds and if you want to create a custom background layout, the next method, Makeover is a better solution.